 Failure to Appear For Misdemeanor Charge

-Being accused of a misdemeanor charge is more than just a headache, but missing a criminal misdemeanor court date in Bexar county is far more serious than simply missing an appointment.
+Being accused of a misdemeanor charge is more than just a headache, but missing a criminal misdemeanor court date is far more serious than simply missing an appointment.
 You will be charged with a separate, additional criminal offense of failure to appear.
 The result could be additional jail time and fines separate from the original misdemeanor charges that brought you to court in the first place.

 Forfeiture of Bail